-APCOF collaborated with the African Security Sector Network in the development of Operational Guidance Notes to promote implementation of the African Union’s Security Sector Reform Framework.
-Specifically, APCOF worked on the Guidance Note for developing and implementing codes of conduct for African security sector institutions.
+APCOF collaborated with the African Security Sector Network to develop Operational Guidance Notes to promote implementation of the African Union’s Security Sector Reform Framework.
+Specifically, APCOF authored the Guidance Note on developing and implementing codes of conduct for African security sector institution.

 APCOF, with support from the South African-German initiative “Inclusive Violence and Crime Prevention for Safe Public Spaces” (VCP) programme, designed and conducted a train-the-trainer course on participatory community safety planning with twenty-five provincial and local government officials from selected municipalities in both Gauteng and the Eastern Cape provinces.
 The training built knowledge in crime and violence prevention theory and practice along with capacity in facilitating community participation.
 Community safety plans for five local municipalities were developed and incorporated into their Integrated Development Plans (IDP).